kwirke/fp-ts-kata/src/A - beginner/2 - HKT/README.md

 In this kata, you need to implement a functor, monad, applicative, alt, and bifunctor in the form of HKT for the Result container.

 > Think about why we cannot write an instance of the alternative class for Result, but we can write an instance of the Alt class, which defines only the `alt` method, but does not define the `zero` method.
->> An important lesson is: a type class implementation means an *unambiguous* and *unique* implementation.
+>> An important lesson is: A type class must have an *unambiguous* and *unique* implementation for a container.
 If we can implement a method from a type class in several ways, it means either we are thinking of a container specialization (for example, Validation is a specialized implementation of Either that is left-associative), or it is impossible to implement this type class in principle.

 # Conclusion